nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Overview
 ********

-The Partition Manager script reads a set of Partition Manager configurations.
+The Partition Manager script reads configuration files named :file:`pm.yml`, which define flash partitions.
-Using this information, it deduces the start address and size of each partition.
+A partition's definition includes its name and constraints on its size and placement on flash.
+The Partition Manager allocates a start address and sometimes a size to each partition in a way that satisfies these constraints.

 There are different kinds of partitions:

 Image partitions
    An image partition is the flash area reserved for an image, to which the image binary is written.

-   In a multi-image build context, there is one *root image* and one or more *child images*.
+   When the Partition Manager is active, there is one *root image* and one or more *child images*.
+   The name of the root image is ``app``; it is always implicitly defined.
+   Child images are explicitly defined in :file:`pm.yml` files.
    The size of the root image partition is dynamic, while the sizes of all child image partitions are statically defined.

 Placeholder partitions